Understanding osteoarthritis medication

 Treatment usually depends on which joints are affected and the how bad the pain is.
 It can include diet, exercise, hot or cold packs, over-the-counter (OTC) and prescription medicines, physiotherapy, aids and devices, and surgery.

-Types of osteoarthritis medicines
+Types of osteoarthritis medication

-Different types of medicines can ease osteoarthritic pain.
+Different types of medication can ease osteoarthritic pain.
 Some are tablets and capsules that you swallow.
 There are some you can rub on your skin.
 There are some that are injected into the joints.

 The most common ones are: